gwbres/adi-ad9546/README.md

    status['info']['vendor'] # eval() is way cool!
 ```

-Status (depending on sections of interest) is quiet verbose.
+Status (depending on sections of interest) is quite verbose.
 To reduce the quantity of information displayed, one can use the two availlable filters:

 * `--filter-by-key`: filters result by keyword identifiers.